tum-pbs/pbdl-book/physgrad-hig.md

 ## Summary of Half-Inverse Gradients

 Note that for all examples so far, we've improved upon the _differentiable physics_ (DP) training from the previous chapters.
 I.e., we've focused on combinations of neural networks and PDE solving operators.
-The latter need to be differentiable for training with regular SGD, as well as for HIG-based training.
+The latter need to be differentiable for training with regular GD, as well as for HIG-based training.

 In contrast, for training with SIPs (from {doc}`physgrad-nn`), we even needed to provide a full inverse solver.
 As shown there, this has advantages, but differentiates SIPs from DP and HIGs.
 Thus, the HIGs share more similarities with, e.g., {doc}`diffphys-code-sol` and  {doc}`diffphys-code-control`, than with the example {doc}`physgrad-code`.